Venue & General Information

 Alcohol, Drugs & Smoking

-The consumption of alcohol onsite during build up and breakdown phase is strictly forbidden.
+The consumption of alcohol onsite during build up and dismantling phase is strictly forbidden.

 The taking of illicit drugs is strictly forbidden at all times.